Saints Peter and Paul Parish Church (Calasiao): Description

 Museo Calasiao, a mini museum stands on the right side of the church inside the sprawling convent which shows some vintage photos and history of the church.
 Its dome-kitchen structure separately engineered from the church and the convent is one of its odd and distinct features.
 Some parts of the church are currently being renovated as there are plans to promote it as a tourist attraction.
 Father Layog adds there are plans to put up a gallery so that visitors can appreciate the church’s historical value.

-In front of the church and Convento are spacious parking areas for vehicles tightly guarded by a solid iron entrance gate.
+In front of the church and Convento are parking areas for vehicles tightly guarded by a solid iron entrance gate.
 Some meters therefrom is the famous "Senor Divino Tesoro Shrine" with the miraculous statue of a crucified Jesus Christ (believed to grow in size).

 Baroque church

-As one of the Baroque Churches of the Philippines, the Parish Church of Saints Peter and Paul has been at the forefront of Philippine history-Spanish colonial rule.
+As one of the Baroque churches in the Philippines, the Parish Church of Saints Peter and Paul has been at the forefront of Philippine history-Spanish colonial rule.
 Its unique architectural design reflects the Spanish and Latin American architecture integration of indigenous Philippines works of art with Chinese style fusion.
 Its massive bricks or ladrillo had been designed to withstand revolts and rebellions, due to its fortresses facade.